-Results calculated for a 30g equivalent sample mass using the formula: $x^{30g Eq} = \frac{(x^{INAA} - \bar{x}) \times RSD@30g}{RSD@85mg} + \bar{X}$ where $x^{30g Eq}$ = equivalent result calculated for a 30g sample mass

-(x^{INAA}) = raw INAA result at 85mg

-\overline{X} = mean of 85mg INAA results
+\Results calculated for a 30g equivalent sample mass using the formula: $$x^{30g \ Eq} = \frac{(x^{INAA} - \bar{X}) \times RSD@30g}{RSD@85mg} + \bar{X}$$ where $x^{30g \ Eq} =$ equivalent result calculated for a 30g sample mass $(x^{INAA}) =$ raw INAA result at 85mg $\bar{X} =$ mean of 85mg INAA results difference exists in the variance between units to that of the variance within units.
+This allows an assessment of homogeneity across the entire prepared batch of OREAS L12b.
+The test was performed using the following parameters:

-The homogeneity of OREAS L11b has also been evaluated in a nested ANOVA of the round robin program.
+The homogeneity of OREAS L12b has also been evaluated in a nested ANOVA of the round robin program.
 Each of the 29 participating laboratories received six samples and these samples were made up of paired samples from three different, non-adjacent sampling intervals.
-The purpose of the ANOVA evaluation is to test that no statistically significant difference exists in the variance between units to that of the variance within units.
-This allows an assessment of homogeneity across the entire prepared batch of OREAS L11b.
-The test was performed using the following parameters:
+The purpose of the ANOVA evaluation is to test that no statistically significant

-Gold fire assay - 174 samples (29 laboratories each providing analyses on 3 pairs of samples):
+Gold fire assay - 172 samples (29 laboratories each providing analyses on 3 pairs of samples where two individual outliers were removed):

-- Null Hypothesis, H0: Between-unit variance is no greater than within-unit variance (reject H0 if p-value < 0.05); - Alternative Hypothesis, H1: Between-unit variance is greater than within-unit variance.
+- Null Hypothesis, H0: Between-unit variance is no greater than within-unit variance (reject $H_0$ if p-value < 0.05); - Alternative Hypothesis, H1: Between-unit variance is greater than within-unit variance.

 P-values are a measure of probability where values less than 0.05 indicate a greater than 95% probability that the observed differences in within-unit and between-unit variances are real.
 The datasets were filtered for both individual and laboratory data set (batch) outliers prior to the calculation of the p-value.
-This process derived a p-value of 1.00 for Au by fire assay.
+This process derived a p-value of 0.882 for Au by fire assay.
 This p-value is insignificant and the Null Hypothesis is retained.

 It is important to note that ANOVA is not an absolute measure of homogeneity.
-Rather, it establishes whether or not the analytes are distributed in a similar manner throughout the packaging run of OREAS L11b and whether the variance between two subsamples from the same unit is statistically distinguishable from the variance of two subsamples taken from any two separate units.
+Rather, it establishes whether or not the analytes are distributed in a similar manner throughout the packaging run of OREAS L12b and whether the variance between two subsamples from the same unit is statistically distinguishable from the variance of two subsamples taken from any two separate units.
 A reference material therefore can possess poor absolute homogeneity yet still pass a relative homogeneity (ANOVA) test if the within-unit heterogeneity is large and similar across all units.